ausgerechnet/semmap/README.md

 # Semantic Map

 This is a Python3 module for creating and updating coordinates of semantic maps.
-Semantic maps are 2-dimensional representations of sets of type embeddings, the types usually gained from collocation or keyword analyses.
+Semantic maps are two-dimensional projections of type embeddings, the types usually gained from collocation or keyword analyses.

 The module tackles two problems:
 - OOV in embeddings look-up (coordinates can be generated for all items, including items without embeddings)